Anti-Mullerian Hormone (AMH) Fertility Test

 AMH test “normal” AMH range is also dependent upon age — the average AMH level in younger women is higher than the average level in older women.
 Therefore, a young woman with a very low AMH could have a similar level to an older woman who is considered to have an “average” AMH level for her age.
 AMH is only one of the tests that assesses ovarian reserve.
 Others include blood tests for FSH and estradiol levels and a vaginal ultrasound examination of the antral follicles early in a women’s menstrual cycle.

-If you’d like to learn more about the Anti-Mullerian Hormone (AHM) Fertility Test, please schedule an appointment at CT Fertility Trumbull, CT to meet with a physician and discuss your options.
+If you’d like to learn more about the Anti-Mullerian Hormone (AHM) Fertility Test, please schedule an appointment at CT Fertility in New York City and Trumbull, CT to meet with a infertility doctor to discuss your options.